isosphere/midi-seq-consistency-test/README.md

 # Usage

 Create a 16 step pattern that begins with middle-C (MIDI note ID=60).
-Do not repeat this note elsewhere in the sequence, but you may use any other notes.
+Do not repeat this note elsewhere in the sequence - it's used to detect another cycle of the pattern - but you may use any other notes.
+Allow the sequence to repeat as many times as you would like to compute descriptive statistics for.

 Send a STOP transport command to produce descriptive statistics to standard output.

 This tool produces output like this: